assafp/pickeez/README.md

 > '/me' - will return the user pickeez identifies as sending the request.
 Send with pickeez token, as in '/me?token=wqQjsY0j4-3biVLi8C0EYwCa18RFzzBrNqBVduipoo-w'

 > POST '/albums/create' - creates an album, returns created album_id.
+You may also supply an 'album_local_id' parameter.

 > POST '/albums/123?name=donkey' - updates album 123 with params sent, such as 'name'.
 (Send post params in body request, of course.)
 You can also update fields like 'local_album_id'.